openmultiplayer/homepage/README.md

 double-asterisks for bold.
 See [here](https://commonmark.org/help/) for more information on markdown.

+### (Optional) Add Yourself As an "Owner"

+If you want to be in charge of maintaining your language, please make a PR to the `CODEOWNERS` file and change `@openmultiplayer/ops` to your GitHub username.
+This tells GitHub that you have permission to write to this specific directory and notifies other contributors that you're maintaining these files.

+### Translation Progress Table

 The table below tracks which questions have been translated to which languages.
 If you see one missing `[ ]` (because it is new), or outdated `[-]` (because it was changed) in your language, please submit a new pull request adding it, and update the table below in the pull request as well.